cseanburns/systems-librarianship/src/2c-learn-nano.md

 nano example.txt
 ```

-If the file doesn't exist, this will start it.
+If the file doesn't exist, this will create it.
-If it does exit, then the above command will open it.
+If it does exit, then the command will open it.

 One of the other tricky things about `nano` is that the *menu bar* (really just a crib sheet, so to speak)
 is at the bottom of the screen instead of at the top, which is where we are mostly accustomed to finding it these days.